nezaj/logs/fitness.md

 * Spent morning at work catching up on missed threads/notifcations etc.
 * Not productive at work
 * Got chores done in the evening
-* Chill shisa session afterwards
+* Chill shisha session afterwards

 ## Week Review: 08/01/16 - 08/07/16 (Yosemite Weekend)
 Notes: